karafka/karafka/README.md

 ## Support

 Karafka has [Wiki pages](https://github.com/karafka/karafka/wiki) for almost everything and a pretty decent [FAQ](https://github.com/karafka/karafka/wiki/FAQ).
-It covers the whole installation, setup, and deployment along with other useful details on how to run Karafka.
+It covers the whole installation, setup and deployment along with other useful details on how to run Karafka.

 If you have any questions about using Karafka, feel free to join our [Slack](https://slack.karafka.io) channel.